Hyundai Sonata Tires & Wheels Guide By Mason Clark April 5, 2026 8 min read

 hyundai sonata tire pressure guide

-Find Your Sonata’s Exact PSI (Sticker, Manual, VIN)
+Where Do You Find Your Sonata’s Exact PSI?

 To find your Sonata’s exact PSI, check the driver’s side door jamb sticker first.
 The placard lists the recommended cold PSI for the original tire size and load rating.

-You can also decode your vehicle identification number (VIN) through Hyundai or a trusted service to confirm factory build details.
+A Hyundai dealer can use your vehicle identification number (VIN) to confirm factory wheel and tire equipment if the placard is missing, damaged, or hard to read.
 Still, use the tire placard on your car when you set pressure.

 Note: The PSI printed on a tire sidewall shows maximum pressure, not the recommended pressure for your Sonata.

-Tire size affects the contact patch, sidewall flex, and ride feel.
+Tire size affects the contact patch, sidewall flex, steering response, ride comfort, and tread wear.
 If you install larger, wider, or non-original tires, ask a tire professional how the change affects safe pressure.

 Load capacity also affects inflation needs.
 Extra passengers, luggage, or cargo can make a tire flex more, which increases heat and wear.